-Memorandums of Understanding (MoU) relating to the need for greater collaboration between Council and agencies such as the Commonwealth Department of Defence (DoD), NSW Office of Environment & Heritage (OEH), NSW National Parks and Wildlife Service (NPWS), NSW Rural Fire Service (RFS) and NSW Roads and Maritime Services (RMS) are also envisaged, these bodies having key roles to play in terms of collectively working towards the CKPoM's stated objective of assisting in the long-term maintenance and sustainable management of a permanent, free living koala population in the Campbelltown LGA.
+Memorandums of Understanding (MoU) relating to the need for greater collaboration between Council and agencies such as the Commonwealth Department of Defence (DoD), NSW Office of Environment & Heritage (OEH), NSW National Parks and Wildlife Service (NPWS), University of Sydney (USYD) Koala Health Hub, NSW Rural Fire Service (RFS) and NSW Roads and Maritime Services (RMS) are also envisaged, these bodies having key roles to play in terms of collectively working towards the CKPoM's stated objective of assisting in the long-term maintenance and sustainable management of a permanent, free living koala population in the Campbelltown LGA.

-management of areas of natural vegetation that provide habitat for koalas to ensure a permanent free-living population over the species' present range, and reverse a state-wide trend of population decline.
+The aim of SEPP44 is to encourage the conservation and management of areas of natural vegetation that provide habitat for koalas to ensure a permanent free-living population over the species' present range, and reverse a state-wide trend of population decline.
 Among measures required to assist this aim is the preparation of Koala Plans of Management.

-the NSW Government's TSC Act additionally lists koalas as a Vulnerable species and in December 2008, a Recovery Plan for the koala was approved by the NSW Government (DECC, 2008).
+In addition to conservation measures enacted by SEPP44, the NSW Government's TSC Act additionally lists koalas as a Vulnerable species and in December 2008, a Recovery Plan for the koala was approved by the NSW Government (DECC, 2008).
 Objectives of the approved Recovery Plan include:

-- the integration of koala habitat conservation into Local and State Government planning processes development of appropriate road risk management in areas of koala habitat implementation of strategies which minimise the impacts of domestic does on tree renging koales. - domestic dogs on free ranging koalas development and implementation of strategies to reduce the impact of fires on koala populations the rehabilitation and restoration of koala habitat and populations.
+- the integration of koala habitat conservation into Local and State Government planning processes - development of appropriate road risk management in areas of koala habitat - implementation of strategies which minimise the impacts of domestic dogs on free ranging koalas - development and implementation of strategies to reduce the impact of fires on koala populations - the rehabilitation and restoration of koala habitat and populations.